Key could be verified via a test request

 Data Structure of sc_schema Objects

-As shown above, sc_schema objets have a tree like structure.
+As shown above, sc_schema objects have a tree like structure.
 Each sc_schema object has id, label, location and type as the last four entries

 str(tail(my_db_info$`Demographic Characteristics`, 4))